rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 box_viz(concrete)
 ```

+[Violinplots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.violinplot.html) are a nice alternative to traditional box-and-whiskers, because they provide the same information but also reflect relative kernel density estimates, which can be useful when looking for separability.

 ### Histograms
 Histograms enable us to bin the values into buckets and visualize the frequency of those values in terms of the relative size of each bucket.
 The below graph is a histogram of the age feature vector in the credit card default dataset.
 The histogram tells us that most of the people represented in the data are under the age of 40.